 Remember that your team is composed of unique individuals who may respond better to certain employee engagement ideas than others.

-The key to meaningfully engaging employees and keeping them motivated is to talk to them.
-Find out how they enjoy receiving feedback, how they want to be recognized, what they value most about the office environment and what they’re passionate about.
+Generally, the key to engaging employees and keeping them motivated is to talk to them.
+Find out how they prefer to receive feedback, how they want to be recognized, what they value most about the office environment and what they’re passionate about.
 Your long-term goal should be to develop an employee engagement strategy that’s carefully tailored to your team and its unique needs.

 Prioritizing employee engagement means investing in your team members, which will help you improve retention and attendance.

-Creating a company culture welcoming of all individuals is crucial to engaging your employees.
-By celebrating diversity and making inclusivity a central part of your office environment, you send an overwhelmingly supportive message to your employees -- leadership values individuality and wants employees to flourish, both as people and professionals.
+Creating a company culture that welcomes all individuals is crucial to engaging your employees.
+By celebrating diversity and making inclusivity a central part of your office environment, you send a supportive message to your employees — leadership values individuality and wants employees to flourish, both as people and professionals.

-Creating an inclusive team is important to the leaders of StratEx, an objective they’ve achieved by launching an employee engagement group, “StratEx Spectrum.”
+Creating an inclusive team is important to the leaders of StratEx (acquired by Toast), an objective they’ve achieved by launching an employee engagement group, “StratEx Spectrum.”

 The initiative was developed to help educate employees about their peers’ background, identities and unique perspectives.
 Doing so helps colleagues form meaningful connections and provides the company with a deeper understanding of its employees’ values.

 Having confidence in the leadership team plays a large role in engaging employees.
-In fact, almost two-thirds of employees report having trust in senior management as key to their satisfaction.
+In fact, employee engagement levels triple when employees trust their organization’s leadership.
 People want leaders they can count on to guide the company forward, and they want to know that their efforts are making an impact.
 Include employees in conversations about strategy development, market growth and any setbacks your team may experience.

 The team at Optimizely makes a point to keep all employees in the loop.